MrRustenLine/FLXCodingTest/README.md

 You will not have to consider unexpected situations such as empty values, computers with multiple users or computers that are both desktops and laptops.

 Rusten Line's comments:
 - I used Visual Studio 2022 (free version).
+I recommend you use it as well.
 - ApplicationID and "only two copies of the application are required" per user are hard coded.
 Obviously, they should be configurable in reality.
-- 3 Unit tests are included in the Development version (change Solution Configuration to Debug in Visual Studio) and another test covering sample-small.csv.
+- 3 Unit tests are included in the Development version (change Solution Configuration to Debug in Visual Studio) and another test covering sample-small.csv as well.
 - The app does not check all the possible situations that may go wrong.
 - To test the production version, change the Solution Configuration to Release.
+I test it quickly without having to deploy it by going to \FlexeraCodingTest\FlexeraCodingTest\bin\Release\net6.0 folder and launching FlexeraCodingTest.exe.
+To have a proper test, one should build an installation package and test on a clean PC.
 - Deployment instructions are out of scope but could be provided upon request.